Stumpii/EDAPGui/docs/Waypoint.md

 ```

 ## Docking with a Station
-When entering a System via Waypoint Assist, if the DockWithStation is not null and StationCoord are not [0,0], the Waypoint Assist
+When entering a System via Waypoint Assist, if the DockWithStation is not null, the Waypoint Assist
 will go into **SystemMap** and select the Station at the StationCoord X, Y location (i.e. mouse click) to select and plot route to that
 Station.
 Alternatively and with Odyssey you can set a bookmark for the desired station instead of the x,y coordinates and then enter
 the position of the bookmark in the station list of the **System Map** from top to bottom and starting at 0 in StationBookmark.